sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

 | CLI          | Command Line Interface       |

 # 1 Feature Overview
 SONiC is a collection of various switch applications which are held in docker containers such as BGP container and SNMP container.
 Each application usually includes several processes which are working together to provide and receive the services from other modules.

 Due to limited memory size on deivce, monitoring memory usage of containers and generating corresponding alert messages are the key not only for timely involving external mitigation effort but also for the intended functionalities of entire SONiC switch.

 If memory usage of a container increases continuously during a period of time, there will be high probability that memory leak occurs in this container.
-This feature will detect such issue and write alerting messages into syslog.
+This feature will detect such issue and generate alerting messages into syslog.

 ## 1.1 Monitoring Mmeory Usage of Containers
 This feature is used to monitor and alert high memory usage of containers in SONiC.
 Monit system tool is leveraged to detect whether the memory usage of a docker container is beyond the pre-defined threshold.

-We define memory usage threshold for each container and Monit in background will compare the current memory usage of a container with this threshold periodically.
+We define memory usage threshold for each container and Monit in background will compare the runtime memory usage of a container with the threshold periodically.
 If memory usage of a container is continuously beyond the threshold during the specified monitoring interval, then alerting messages will be written into syslog.

 We also provide configuration options for users such that the memory threshold can be changed on demand.
 Specifically, `show` command can be issued to retrieve the threshold value of each container from `CONFIG_DB` while `config` command is implemented to configure threshold value of containers,

 ## 1.2 Requirements

 ### 1.2.1 Functional Requirements
-1. Monit must provide the ability to generate an alert when the memory usage of a docker container is larger than the pre-defined threshold during a specified monitoring interval.
-If memory usage of the container continuously increase, Monit should generate and write alert into syslog periodically.
+1. Monit must provide the ability to generate an alert if the memory usage of a docker container is larger than the pre-defined threshold for a specified number of times during the monitoring interval.
+   If memory usage of the container is still larger than thershold after the monitoring interval, Monit should generate and write alert into syslog periodically.
 2. `CONFIG_DB` can be configured to set memory threshold of each docker container.
 3. Users can access the memory threshold of each docker cotnainer via the CLI utility
-    1. Users can retrieve memory threshold of docker container.
+    1. Users can retrieve memory threshold of docker container(s).
     2. Users can configure memory threshold of docker container.

 ### 1.2.2 Configuration and Management Requirements
-The default memory threshold of each container should be configured in the `init_cfg.json.j2` file.
+The default memory threshold of containers should be initialized in the `init_cfg.json.j2` file.
-Configuration of these features can be changed via:
+Configuration of this feature can be changed via:
 1. config_db.json
 2. CLI